German Legal Research Guide

 • Gesetze im Internet (Laws on the Internet)

-This free database, maintained by the Federal Ministry of Justice and a commercial publisher, provides full-text English translations of selected German codes and statutes.
-They are listed alphabetically by the German abbreviation for the title of each translated code or statute.
-Use the Find function of your browser (Control-F on Windows, Command-F on Mac) to search the translated titles by keyword in English.
+This free database maintained by the Federal Ministry of Justice and a commercial publisher provides full-text English translations of selected German codes and statutes on this page, with materials listed alphabetically by their German abbreviations.
+Use the Find function of your browser (Control-F on Windows, ⌘-F on Mac) to search the translated titles by keyword in English.

 • German Law Archive (Oxford University)